Dillyytv/dxrp-public/docs/rules/official/en.md

 ---

-## ⚠️ Detailed Rules

-The sections below provide comprehensive information on specific aspects of gameplay.

----

 ### 🔷 Behavior

-#### Roleplay Conduct

-- You cannot disconnect or change jobs during an RP situation
 - **Hate Speech is not tolerated** (hate based on religion, sexuality, identity, race, etc.)
 - Inappropriate content (sexual/graphic) is punished if reported
 - Alt accounts are allowed only for legitimate secondary characters; using them to evade punishment or gain an advantage is prohibited and will lead to a **PERMANENT BAN**

-#### Non-Roleplay Conduct

 - **No minimodding.** If someone breaks a rule, report it and move on
   - If you cause trouble by repeatedly telling people you are reporting them, you will be punished
 - No impersonating other players or staff